jantman/puppet-archlinux-workstation/README.markdown

 as well as a private module ("privatepuppet") on GitHub for my sensitive/personal configuration, and a specific module for Arch Linux on my
 [MacBook Pro Retina](https://github.com/jantman/puppet-archlinux-macbookretina) that handles some things specific to that platform.

+__Note:__ this module is quite opinionated; it is how _I_ setup _my_ machines, and may not be exactly what you want.
+Pull requests are welcome to add parameters for more control over its behavior.

 ##Setup

 ###What archlinux_workstation affects